dbayardAWS/intro-data-lake/lab2/README.md

 * Now let's load this redshift_reviews table with reviews from the Kitchen product category.
 Click the + sign next to the New Query 1 tab, then enter this query (but do not run it yet):
 ```
+-- be sure to change the acme in lab-introdatalake-acme to your company name
+-- be sure to change the db in raw_db to your initials
+-- be sure to change the 0000000000000 to your AWS account #
 copy redshift_reviews from
  's3://lab-introdatalake-acme/raw_db/reviews/amazon_reviews_us_Kitchen_v1_00.tsv.gz'
   credentials 'aws_iam_role=arn:aws:iam::0000000000000:role/Lab-IntroDataLake-Redshift'